Rastaban/vcpkg/docs/maintainers/automated-testing.md

 ## PR tests

 Automated PR tests have the following steps:
+(*Although each of these steps don't necisarily map to a single job/task in AzureDevops*)

 ### 1. **Merge to latest baseline**

 Each PR is merged to the latest commit from master that has completed the post-checkin CI tests.
 This is done so the results of the CI tests can be used as a baseline of what ports are expected to build.
 If the PR has merge conflicts with the baseline then the test will fail.
-Although uncommon, it is possible for your PR test to have failures you are unable to reproduce locally if it is not compatible with other more recent changes to master.
+Although uncommon, it is possible for your PR test to have failures you are unable to reproduce locally if it is not compatible with other more recent commits to master.

 ### 2. **Build vcpkg**

-Runs the appropriate bootstrap-vcpkg script.
+Runs the appropriate bootstrap-vcpkg script for the achitecure.
+Fails if vcpkg tools do not build.

 ### 3. **Calculate which ports are affected by the changes**

-`vcpkg ci` creates the list of ports that need testing by calculating the abi tag for each port and comparing the tag with the current set of cached build results.
-The cached build results include both passed and failed results builds from all CI tests.
-If the abi tag is missing from the cache it is added to the build list (unless it is on the "skip" list or has a dependancy that is either skipped or known to fail)
+`vcpkg ci` creates the list of ports that need testing by calculating the abi tag for each port and checking if the tag is in the current set of cached build results.
+The cached build results include both passed and failed builds from **all** CI tests.
+If the abi tag is missing from the cache it is added to the build plan (unless it is on the "skip" list or has a dependancy that is either skipped or known to fail).

-The abi tag is the combined hash of the following:
+The abi tag for a port is the combined hash of the following:
   + The hash of all files under the ports/_portname_ directory
   + The hash of the current triplet
   + the api tag of all port dependancies from the CONTROL file

+Any changes that affect the abi tag hash of a port should cause a rebuild of that port, along with all ports that depend on it.
+Changes to other files (such as from the `scripts/cmake`) directory that have the potential to affect the build results are not currently part of the abi tag, so changes to those files need to have a manually queued full-rebuild test run.

 ### 4. **Build all ports affected by the changes**

+All ports on the build plan are installed.
+If a dependency of a port is in the cached build results then it is uncompressed and installed without building.
+The results of each successfull port build is cached with all files the port installs.  , failed port builds h

 ### 5. **Analyze port build results against baseline expectations**